LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Introduction

 To overcome the above challenge, we propose \textbf{LEMON-Mapping}, a \textbf{L}oop-\textbf{E}nhanced large-scale \textbf{M}ulti-session map merging and \textbf{O}ptimizatio\textbf{N} framework that achieves globally consistent and geometrically accurate point cloud mapping.
 Our framework re-examines the ability of loop closure and reasonably enhances its utilization by two aspects.
-First, we innovatively propose a loop recall mechanism, providing more sufficient information and optimization starting points for subsequent spatial BA.(We provide an example in Fig.~\ref{fig:looprecall}.)
-Second, by leveraging sufficient valid loop closures, our proposed spatial BA can effectively deal with multi-robot maps, whereas traditional BA methods fail to address.
+First, we introduce an innovative loop recall mechanism that provides a more comprehensive set of geometric constraints and enhanced optimization opportunities for the subsequent spatial BA.
+Second, by leveraging sufficient valid loop closures, our spatial BA can effectively deal with multi-robot maps, whereas traditional BA methods fail to address them.
 The spatial BA is performed within a local spatial window around the loop, effectively leveraging multiple observations and abundant constraints from different robots.
-It directly optimizes the poses from different robots equally within the spatial window; thus, the poses of multiple robots matching the same geometric features (planes, lines) are adjusted simultaneously, generating a locally accurate and consistent map.
+It directly optimizes the poses from different robots equally within the spatial window; thus, the poses of multiple robots matching the same geometric features (planes, lines) are adjusted simultaneously, reconstructing a locally accurate and consistent map.
 Although spatial BA improves local map accuracy at loop closures, it lacks the capability for global map fusion.
 To address this problem, we propose a reasonable PGO-based method which effectively combines local BA constraints and odometry constraints to transfer the local alignment achieved by our spatial BA to the whole map, thereby achieving global consistency and accuracy.
-We conduct a series of extensive experiments, and the results demonstrate the high mapping accuracy and strong scalability of our multi-session map fusion approach, as shown in Fig. \ref{fig:headimg} and Fig. \ref{fig:r3live}.
+We conduct a series of extensive experiments, and the results demonstrate the high mapping accuracy and strong scalability of our multi-session map fusion approach, as shown in Fig.~\ref{fig:headimg}.